vincentgiraud/react-ui-builder/README.md

   5. Now you can compose components on page, consider page as a desk where you combine components with each other.

-Migration projects for React UI Builder v0.2.11 to v.0.3.0
+Migration projects for React UI Builder from v0.2.11 to v0.3.0
 ----------------------------------------------------------
 Please write a letter to support(at)helmetrex.com
 For every project you will get a support.